-It can be seen that $\pi{t|t-1,k}$ will be larger and, thus, DMS will be more likely to select model k at time t if it has forecast well in the recent past (where forecast performance is measured by the predictive density, $p_k \left(y{t-i} | y^{t-i-1} \right)$).
+It can be seen that $\pi{t|t-1,k}$ will be larger and, thus, DMS will be more likely to select model k at time t if it has forecast well in the recent past (where forecast performance is measured by the predictive density, $p_k(y{t-i}|y^{t-i-1})$).
 The interpretation of "recent past" is controlled by the forgetting factor, α and we have the same exponential decay at the rate α^i for observations i periods ago as we had associated with λ .
-Thus, if $\alpha=0.99$ (our benchmark value and also the value used by Raftery et al, 2007) and we are using monthly data, forecast performance five years ago receives about 50% as much weight as forecast performance last period.
-Forecast performance one year ago receives about 90% as much weight as last month's performance.
-If $\alpha=0.95$, then forecast performance five years ago receives only about 5% as much weight as last period's performance.
-These considerations suggest that we focus on the interval $\alpha \in [0.95, 1]$ with our benchmark choice being $\alpha=0.99$.
-For similar reasons, we will also focus on $\lambda \in [0.95, 1]$ with our benchmark choice being $\lambda=0.99$.
-Note that the case $\alpha=\lambda=1$ leads to a conventional Bayesian model averaging (BMA) approach without variation in parameters.
+Thus, if $\alpha = 0.99$ (our benchmark value and also the value used by Raftery et al, 2007) and we are using monthly data, forecast performance five years ago receives about 50% as much weight as forecast performance.
+If $\alpha = 0.95$, then forecast performance five years ago receives only about 5% as much weight as last period's performance.
+These considerations suggest that we focus on the interval $\alpha \in (0.95, 0.99)$ with our benchmark choice being $\alpha = 0.99$.
+Note also that $\alpha = 1$ implies that the same model is used in every time period.
+For similar reasons, we will also focus on $\lambda \in (0.95, 0.99)$ with our benchmark choice being $\lambda = 0.99$.

 Note that one could choose values for λ and α based on forecast performance in some way, but this is would bias our results in favour of DMA and is not a valid procedure for out-of-sample forecasting.
-Alternatively when forecasting at time τ we could consider a grid of values for λ and α and select the value which produced the highest value for an information criterion or the marginal likelihood.
+Alternatively when forecasting at time τ we could consider a grid of values for λ and α and select the value which yielded the highest value for an information criterion or the marginal likelihood.
 In essence, this amounts to treating α and λ as unknown parameters.
 However, this would greatly add to the computational burden, perhaps so much as to make it impossible to do forecasting in real time.
 Hence, we follow Raftery et al (2007) and simply select values for the forgetting factors, but our Empirical Appendix carries out a sensitivity analysis.